rotkiW285/SchoolProjects/README.md

 # SchoolProjects
-Some weird things i do during lessons
+Some weird things I do during lessons